microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-winget-rest-source-azure.md

 | No       | ImplementationPerformance  | specifies the performance of the resources to be created for the Windows Package Manager REST source. ["Demo", "Basic", "Enhanced"] |
 | No       | ShowConnectionInstructions | If specified, the instructions for connecting to the new Windows Package Manager REST source will be provided.
 (Default: False)     |

 The PowerShell Module must be re-imported each time the PowerShell window is closed.
-To create a new Windows Package Manager REST source this:
+To create a new Windows Package Manager REST source open the Administrative PowerShell Window and run the following:

 1. From an Administrative PowerShell window run the following:

     ```PowerShell
-    PS C:\> New-WinGetSource -Name "contoso" -ResourceGroup "WinGetRestSource" -Region "westus" -ImplementationPerformance "Demo" -ShowConnectionInstructions
+    PS C:\> New-WinGetSource -Name "contosorestsource" -ResourceGroup "WinGet" -Region "westus" -ImplementationPerformance "Demo" -ShowConnectionInstructions
     ```

 2. After the above command has completed, copy and run the connection information provided for your newly created Windows Package Manager REST source to add to your winget client.